The Best Cookware Materials for a Safe Kitchen

 Additionally, bacteria can breed in tiny food particles that get trapped in scratches.

-Anodized is an aluminum that has been coated with a finish to protect it from corrosion.
+Anodized is an aluminum that has been coated with a finish to protect it from corrosion according to CuisineVault.
 Anodized aluminum is a good conductor of heat.
 The anodized finish makes it stick-resistant.
 This is a good choice for most any type of cooking.
 However, be aware that it cannot be cleaned in the dishwasher.

 Historic Cast Iron Cooking